 Who develops bulimia nervosa?

-Bulimia mainly affects women aged 16-40.
-It most commonly starts around the age of 19 years.
-It affects around 1 in 100 women in the UK.
+Bulimia most commonly starts around the teenage years.
+It affects around 2 in 100 women in the UK.
 Bulimia sometimes develops in men and children.
 Women are ten times more likely than men to develop bulimia.
 However, bulimia is becoming more common in boys and men.
 Bulimia is more common than anorexia nervosa.

-There may be some genetic factor, as the risk of developing bulimia in close relatives of people with bulimia is four times greater than in the general population.
+There may be some genetic factor, as the risk of developing bulimia in close relatives of people with bulimia is greater than in the general population.